SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

     MqttClient mqttClient = new MqttClient(BROKER_URL, "d:" + CLIENT_ID, new MemoryPersistence());

-The BROKER_URL should contain protocol, url and port, which the client will connect to, like this: `<cumulocity url>:8883`.
+The BROKER_URL should contain protocol, url and port, which the client will connect to, like this: `ssl://<cumulocity url>:8883`.
 The CLIENT_ID value has to match the value of the Common Name of the device certificate that will be used.
 The "d:" prefix is used in Cumulocity IoT for device connections and it should not be removed or changed.
 Now the only thing that needs to be configured to establish the SSL connection is to fill paths in the code fragment: